lukasgolson/MediaTools/Extractor/README.md

 Please review the license files included with this software for comprehensive information.

+## Citations

+This tool implements the following algorithms:
+- [1] [SCIE] Inho Jeong and Chul Lee, “An optimization-based approach to gamma correction parameter estimation for low-light image enhancement,” Multimedia Tools and Applications, vol. 80, no. 12, pp. 18027–18042, May 2021.

 ## Installation

 1. Download the latest version of IRSS Media Tools from the official repository (not yet public).